Rehabilitation Services Client Assistance Program

 Award Procedure

-A notice of annual allotment to the State is issued.
-Initial distributions are subject to reallotment at the end of the fiscal year if the Commissioner determines that the State will not expend its allotment.
+A notice of annual allotment to the State is issued based on a statutory formula.
 States receive annual grant award notices and funds are withdrawn under the Electronic Transfer System.

 Deadlines